mramshaw/API-Gateways/README.md

 > Develop, deploy, protect and monitor your APIs with Google Cloud Endpoints.
 An NGINX-based proxy and distributed architecture give
 > unparalleled performance and scalability.
 Using an Open API Specification or one of our API frameworks, Cloud Endpoints gives you
 > the tools you need for every phase of API development and provides insight with Stackdriver Monitoring, Trace and Logging.

+Cloud Endpoints went GA [February 13, 2017](http://cloud.google.com/blog/products/gcp/google-cloud-endpoints-now-ga-a-fast-scalable-api-gateway).

+[Well worth a read for some background on what the article describes as a "a fast, scalable API gateway'.]

 #### Cloud Endpoints Portal